StarpTech/k-andy/README.md

 - `journalctl -u k3s.service -e` last logs of the server
 - `journalctl -u k3s-agent.service -e` last logs of the agent

-## Known issues

-- Sometimes at cluster bootstrapping the Cloud-Controllers reports that some routes couldn't be created.
-This issue was fixed in master but wasn't released yet.
-Restart the cloud-controller pod and it will recreate them.

 ## Credits

 - [terraform-hcloud-k3s](https://github.com/cicdteam/terraform-hcloud-k3s) Terraform module which creates a single node cluster.